 Dar Roumana, Fez

-Riad Salam is also located in the centre of the Fez medina.
+Riad Salam is also located in the center of the Fez Medina.
 The top amenities here include a panoramic terrace, hammam spa, on-site restaurant, and swimming pools.
 Each room has its own balcony and is decorated in a simple but elegant manner.
-The Riad Salam is close to many of Fes’s top attractions including the Blue Gate and the Medersa Bou-Inania making it an ideal base from which to explore this ancient city.
+The Riad Salam is close to many of Fes’s top attractions, including the Blue Gate and the Medersa Bou-Inania, making it an ideal base from which to explore this ancient city.

 Ready to Plan Your Trip to Morocco?